 Pruning Mature Wisteria Plants

 If your Wisteria is a more mature plant, February pruning keeps its size in check.
 Cut back new growth and main branches to just two or three buds to keep the plant neat, tidy and ready for the forthcoming growing period.
 Hard pruning may be required if there are dead stems to deal with, or particularly woody areas of the vine causing gaps in the foliage and flowering.
-In this case cut back to the first healthy stem you come to.
+In this case, cut back to the first healthy stem you come to.

 When flowering has ceased, this is the time to untangle and reduce the amount of new growth.
-Mid Summer pruning controls the Wisteria and creates a strong plant that may even flower for a second time in the early Autumn.
+Mid Summer pruning controls the Wisteria and creates a strong plant that may even flower for the second time in the early Autumn.

 Start at ground level and remove any unwanted growth at the base of the vine.
-This will give strength to the main stem and concentrate the plants energies into its core.
+This will give strength to the main stem and concentrate the plant's energies into its core.
 Whippy side shoots should then be cut back to no more than 5 buds.
 This will control the size of your Wisteria and prevent it from getting out of hand and tangled.

 If a second flush of blooms appears, you will need to prune the Wisteria again when they finish retaining control of the vine's growth.

 For more information on growing Wisteria take a look at our How to Grow Wisteria guide.
 Have you a spectacular Wisteria, or do you need further advice on how to regain control of this vigorous vine?
 You can post pictures, comments or advice below.